tsugiproject/tsugi-build/ami/README_BUILD.md

 When you build a server based on an AMI, the `configure` scripts check out the latest version of Tsugi so you can keep using the same AMI for quite a while.
-You only need to make a new AMI if you want a new version of PHP or some other software component.
+You only need to make a new AMI if you want a new version of PHP or some other software component or the `prepare` scripts need to be changed.

 Releasing a Community Tsugi AMI
 -------------------------------

-TBD
+TBD - This is coming after a bit more testing of this whole AMI process has been done.